SanyaNanda/MeraAnsh/README.md

 </p>

 **MeraAnsh is a platform that aims to bridge the gap between doctors and users who want to commence or become  a part of the beautiful excursion of parenthood.
 We aim to build a one stop destination for all queries one can possibly encounter during this rollercoaster phase of life.
 From pre to post, MeraAnsh is dedicated to remain a constant.
 A virtual journal you would want to track and cherish years later!** <br>

-MeraAnsh is a combination of two hindi words i.e Mera which means "mine"/"my" and Ansh that means "a part of" which ultimately conveys a message that a child is the soul/a part of mother.
+MeraAnsh is a combination of two hindi words i.e Mera which means "mine"/"my" and Ansh that means "a part of" which ultimately conveys a message that a child is the soul/a part of mother. <br>

+**It aids in overcoming barriers such as long distances to health centers.**

 ## Features
 -Different portals for different users (like Doctor and Parent) <br>